Skip to main content

 1. Go to Settings > Webhooks in the dashboard.

 2. Click Add webhook and enter your endpoint URL.
+The URL must use HTTPS.

 3. Select the events you want to receive.